 "Rejoice in the Lord always.
 Again, I say, rejoice."
 Philippians 4:4

-Well, if Paul had to say it twice, it must be important but also something we need to be reminded of often because it’s challenging to do.
-But if we are rejoicing in the Lord, we are focused on the good things, the blessings in our lives, and God, rather than the challenging circumstances in our lives.
+Well, if Paul had to say it twice, it must be important but also something we need to be reminded of often because it's challenging to do.
+If we are rejoicing in the Lord, we are focused on the good things, the blessings in our lives, and God, rather than the challenging circumstances in our lives.
 Like Peter, who was able to walk on water until he took his eyes off of Jesus and became fearful of the waves and began to sink, so we too must be focused on God, His blessings and His will for our lives.

 "Let your gentleness be evident to all.
 The Lord is near."
 Philippians 4:5